University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part2.md

 - Take a look at the file sizes for each of your .vg graphs and their .gcsa index.
 How do these files scale with the amount of variation within the graph?
 - Given that the .gcsa index is a k-mer index that is used for read alignment, how might the addition of a single variant to the graph alter the number of k-mers in the graph?
 It might help to draw a picture.

+## Summary

+- Using a pan-genome graph in the place of a linear reference genome reduces reference bias
+- By incorporating variation into a graph, we improve read alignment rates, and improve our ability to find new variants
+- Using a graph in place of a linear reference is complex and methods are still under development

+#### Please delete any files or directories you no longer require.
+Your VM's have a limited amount of storage.